16fb/NSCC-Guide/README.md

 * `echo` => Prints to console(stdout)
 * `env` => List all environment variables

+TIP: To get an overview on what a command does, use the `man` command or `--help` flag.
+* `man <command>` => opens manual for command
+* `<command> --help` => bring out help menu for command

 ## WinSCP, Transfering Files
 NSCC uses SFTP ([Secure File Transfer Protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol)) protocol to transfer files from host computer to NSCC. <br>
-Reccomended software to use is [WinSCP](https://winscp.net/eng/download.php) <br>
+Reccomended software that supports SFTP is [WinSCP](https://winscp.net/eng/download.php) <br>

-Therefore, we use WinSCP to tranfer bash scripts and python files to NSCC
+Therefore, we use WinSCP to tranfer bash scripts and other files such as python files to NSCC

 ## PBS Commands
-PBS has commands to submit, delete and track jobs.<br>
+PBS Pro has commands to submit, delete and track jobs.<br>
 NSCC has [guides](https://help.nscc.sg/pbspro-quickstartguide/) on how to use these commands, As well as a [quick reference sheet](https://help.nscc.sg/wp-content/uploads/2016/08/PBS_Professional_Quick_Reference.pdf).<br>